AI4ALL-Official/Iris_Deployment/README.md

-# Iris_Deployment
+# Iris Deployment

-This app is designed to predict an iris species based on sliders of 4 categories
+This application is designed to deploy a random forest algorithm to predict iris subtype based on user slider input using StreamLit.